kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 - Flarum beta 13 compatibility
 - Remove unused code for features not yet implemented

-You can update the Flarum extension via Bazaar or Composer.
+You can update the Flarum extension via Composer.
 Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.3.3 - April 9, 2020

 - Fix HTTP error messages that were not shown correctly in Health check and Wizard

-You can update the Flarum extension via Bazaar or Composer.
+You can update the Flarum extension via Composer.
 Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.3.2 - April 3, 2020

 - Add session dropdown to iframe and make title translatable

-You can update the Flarum extension via Bazaar or Composer.
+You can update the Flarum extension via Composer.
 Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.3.1 - April 2, 2020

 - Fix Wordpress URL HTTPS health check

-You can update the Flarum extension via Bazaar or Composer.
+You can update the Flarum extension via Composer.
 Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.3.0 - April 2, 2020